darka/darka-blog-src/content/posts/generating-png-in-python.md

 # Header

-First of all, a PNG file begins with a header.
+A PNG file begins with a header.
 Let's define it as a constant:

 {{< highlight python >}}
 HEADER = b'\x89PNG\r\n\x1A\n'